Back to Blog

 Pick Your Battles Wisely

-Making everything from scratch sounds romantic but isn't practical for most people.
-Smart cooks know which homemade items are worth the effort and which store-bought versions are perfectly fine.
+Making everything from scratch sounds appealing but isn't practical for most people.
+Knowing which homemade items are worth the effort — and which store-bought versions are fine — is the actual skill.

 Definitely Worth Making